Best Guide for Speech Pathology Degrees

 The standard Master’s in Speech Pathology program can be completed in around 2 years, which can contribute to your quick transition from education to licensure and then from licensure into a career.
 You should review your state’s requirements for speech pathology licensure before choosing a master’s program to enroll in.

-ASHA Accredited Programs
+CAA ASHA Accredited Programs

-Through this website, our team was able to locate a list of schools that can provide you with accredited programs in your field.
-Choosing an accredited major program can allow you to engage in reliable learning experiences that can teach you all of the required elements of licensed professionals in the field.
+Overall there are 300 universities that have some type of CAA accreditation for their speech language pathology, audiology, or hearing science degrees.
+There are nearly 30 online CAA accredited speech pathology programs in the US.Choosing an accredited major program can allow you to engage in reliable learning experiences that can teach you all of the required elements of licensed professionals in the field.
+View the best CAA accredited Masters in Speech Pathology programs online.

 SLP Licensure

-Speech Language Pathologist Licensure from ASHA
+Speech Language Pathologist Licensure from ASHA, updated 2024

 The short list below shows you a snippet of programs that can lead you into a career in this field.
 Further research into the ASHA website can provide you with more options for your degree program, as well as more information into the importance of accreditation and the process by which schools are approved.